 If you want to help prevent centipedes in your yard, you can remove common centipede habitats like stones, trash, and boards, while making sure that compost and mulch piles are at least 20 feet away from the side of your home.

 Centipedes.
-There are those that will say they are good for your home since they don't damage anything and they eat other pests.
+There are those who will say they are good for your home since they don’t damage anything and they eat other pests.
 But many people consider them a nuisance and want to get rid of them, especially if there is a large indoor infestation.
 Do you have a centipede invasion in your yard or home?
 Save yourself tons of time, money, and headaches by calling our Kingwood, TX pest control experts today!
 We can help you get rid of these uninvited guests.